NeoManD10/GoBurger/README.md

 ```

 ### Windows
-   Create a folder where you want to clone the repository, for example, `GoyoBurger`.
+   Create a folder where you want to clone the repository, for example, Test.
 Then, open the command terminal (CMD or PowerShell) and run
 ```bash
 $ git clone https://github.com/NeoManD10/GoBurger.git
 $ cd GoBurger